lapy/xiaozhi-esp32-server/main/README_en.md

     *   Includes contextual memory to maintain coherence in multi-turn dialogues.
     *   Has automatic sleep mode after a period of inactivity.
 4.  **Multi-language Capabilities:**
-    *   Supports recognition and synthesis in multiple languages, including Mandarin, Cantonese, English, Japanese, and Korean (specific capabilities depend on the selected ASR/LLM/TTS providers).
+    *   Supports recognition and synthesis in multiple languages, including English, Spanish, French, German, Japanese, and Korean (specific capabilities depend on the selected ASR/LLM/TTS providers).
 5.  **Extensible Functions through Plugins:**
     *   Powerful plugin system allows developers to add custom "skills" or functions (e.g., getting weather, controlling smart home devices, accessing news).
     *   These functions can be triggered by the LLM using its function calling capability, based on provided schemas.